Anne Nasmyth: Life

 The Nasmyth painting school in Edinburgh was managed by the six sisters with the eldest, Jane, taking the lead.
 The school attracted young women and they were taught to paint and they would be taken on sketching trips to picturesque spots.

 Her sister Elizabeth was married to the actor Daniel Terry and he died in 1829.
 The same year Anne began to help with classes in London at her sister, Elizabeth's house in Portland Place.
 In 1831 Anne spent time with her brothers, James and George, as they started out in their careers as engineers in Manchester.
 Here she met an engineer named William Bennett.

 Anne was not as productive at exhibiting her work as her other sisters but she did exhibit a painting at the Royal Academy, Royal Society of British Artists, Royal Hibernian Academy, Royal Scottish Academy and the British Institution.

 Her paintings were of the Scottish countryside frequently including harsh weather.
 Her "A.Nasmyth" or "Anne Nasmyth" works also included in her repertoire pictures of flowers and gardens.

 In 1836 Anne and her sisters Jane and Charlotte had a flat in Regent Street in London.

 Elizabeth remarried, Charles Richardson, in 1835.
 She continued to teach at Elizabeth's house until 1838 when she married William Bennett in St Pancras church.
 They went to Italy for their honeymoon and set up their home in Salford.
 William Bennett ensured her brother's fortune when he lent him the money to patent his steam hammer.

 In 1840 her father died and her mother and unmarried sisters moved out.

 In 1851 Anne and William moved to Putney in London.
 Their house in Charlwood Road became a new social centre for the extended Nasmyth family.
 Anne's mother had died in 1847 and all of her unmarried sisters moved to Putney.
 In fact at one point Elizabeth and her husband also moved to live locally so all of the sisters were again living closely together.

 Death and legacy

 William died in 1866 and he was buried in a cemetery in Putney that would in time contain four of Anne's sisters and Anne herself after she died on 28 January 1874.

 Some of Anne's paintings are owned by the National Trust.
-There are paintings at Hartwell House and Anglesey House.
+There are paintings at Hartwell House and Anglesey Abbey.
 Anne is considered to be the "best painter in the Nasmyth family".